Equity, Diversity, and Inclusion

 This is why the League condemns racism, aims to practice anti-racism, and stands with the communities of color demanding an end to racial inequities on our streets and in our culture.
 We are asking ourselves the questions posed by Tamika Butler, starting with, “Do I understand that not being racist isn’t the same as being anti-racist?”

 Based on our surveys, League members and supporters are overwhelmingly white and male.
 To improve in our understanding and effectiveness, we must increase representation and the diversity of perspectives in our organization and movement.
-The League is thankful for the women and BIPOC advocates who have pushed us to do better.
+The League is thankful for the women and BIPOC (black, Indigenous and people of color) advocates who have pushed us to do better.
 We have much more work to do to welcome, to listen, learn and act to make our organization better and more effective through partnership and action.
 We must do this work so that as an organization, we can participate authentically in building a future where streets truly are safe for everyone.

 How do we do that?